How Facial Recognition Works with Face Masks

 In this paper, we propose an Additive Angular Margin Loss (ArcFace) to obtain highly discriminative features for face recognition.
 The proposed ArcFace has a clear geometric interpretation due to the exact correspondence to the geodesic distance on the hypersphere.
 We present arguably the most extensive experimental evaluation of all the recent state-of-the-art face recognition methods on over 10 face recognition benchmarks including a new large-scale image database with trillion levels of pairs and a large-scale video dataset.
 We show that ArcFace consistently outperforms the state-of-the-art and can be easily implemented with negligible computational overhead

 This is a process of training a DCNN for face recognition supervised by the ArcFace loss:

-We achieved 58 percents accuracy with our pipeline on custom test dataset.
+We achieved 58 percents accuracy with our pipeline on the custom test dataset.
 And it will be higher on LFW metric.
-The ability to show impressive results for such limited training time proves that pipeline is able to solve face recognition with medical masks task.
+The ability to show impressive results for such limited training time proves that the pipeline is able to solve face recognition with medical masks tasks.